abhishekpughazh/compareSignatures/README.md

 # Extract & Compare Signatures From Two Different Documents
+#### Using the SSIM (Structural Similarity) function from SkImage To Compare Structural Differences between the Signatures.

 The source code has 3 separate functions
 1. `def  pdf_jpg(path1, path2):`